curvenote/components/README.md

 >> npm install @iooxa/components
 ```

-You should then be able to extend ink as you see fit:
+You should then be able to extend the package as you see fit:

 ```javascript
 import components from '@iooxa/components';
 ```

 Note that the npm module does not setup the [@iooxa/runtime](https://github.com/iooxa/runtime) store, nor does it register the components.
-See the [ink.ts](/ink.ts) file for what the built package does to `setup` the store and `register` the components.
+See the [iooxa.ts](/iooxa.ts) file for what the built package does to `setup` the store and `register` the components.

 ## Basic Components